| |

 colours mix in random ways.

-I now start to treat the stump and ground differently.
-I took a couple
+| I now start to treat the stump and ground differently.
+I took a couple of drops of Camouflage Green and painted random ground areas and creases

 in the stump.
 I drew the colour up the stump also with decreasing pressure.